 The smaller communities will need to work with rural electric cooperatives and regional gas and electric utility companies in order to determine their capacity for expansion.
 Many rural areas continue to utilize propane as a primary heating fuel.

-Upgrading infrastructure to handle industrial requirements is a financial burden on Southeast Kansas communities.
-Especially the smaller communities, which are not near major gas pipelines.
+Upgrading infrastructure to handle industrial requirements is a financial burden on southeast Kansas communities.
+Especially for the smaller communities which struggle with infrastructure, are not near major gas pipelines, nor have the general funds to support such projects.